sridaranathiyappan/forumsri/Collectiondocument.md

 `Available for review`
 # Creation of Collection
-The Collection will be done based on multiple Mode of Collection .
-Collection can be created Against Sales Invoice or Without any reference to Sales Invoice (I.e On account Collection).There should be an provision to handle collection through Distributor Portal and Mobile application
+The Collection will be done based on multiple Mode of Payment.
+Collection can be created against Sales Invoice or Without any reference of Sales Invoice (I.e On account Collection).There should be an provision to handle the collection through Distributor Portal and Mobile application

 ## Precondition for creating Collection
 Before creating a Collection, you need to